sayantani1/azure-disk-benchmarking-fio/README.md

 # Benchmark Azure Disks

 disk-benchmarking.py runs fio tests based on the .ini file provided for different combinations of bs and iodepth and outputs:
- - the combination of bs and iodepth that provides maximum IOPS for disk
+ - the combination of bs and iodepth that provides maximum IOPS
  - the combination of bs and iodepth that provides maximum throughput (MBps)

 The repo contains 3 ini files: